psteichen/clusil-website/_events/wg-bcms-session-11.md

 published: false

 ---
 **Session 12** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
-Join us to continue the discussions…..

 The main discussion topics for this session are: